 2. We presented the offers to cyclists, in sequence, using social media ads.

-3. When they clicked on the ad, they were redirected to our website and prompted to place an order.
+3. When cyclists clicked on the ad, they were redirected to our website.

 4. On average, 8 percent of these people made a purchase.

-5. When the money appeared in our PayPal account, our supplier was automatically notified and the product was shipped directly to the customer.
+5. When the order was placed, our supplier was automatically notified and the product was shipped directly to the customer.

 The magic was in the type of the offers that we selected, the order in which they were presented, and our approach to fulfilment.
 We had no staff, no warehouse, no stock, and almost no overheads.
-The results were astonishing!
+The results were modest but, at the time, hard to believe.
 Within six weeks, our new business went from a cold start to $1 000 per day!

 I was utterly gobsmacked.
 During this period, I nearly developed carpal tunnel syndrome by repeatedly clicking the refresh button on my PayPal account.
 In the years since, I have learned a thing or two about marketing and managed to achieve far greater results, but I will never forget the excitement of those first few weeks.